upes-open/OSoC-2025-ClipSync/README.md

-# 📋 ClipSync Lite
+# 📋 ClipSync

-**ClipSync Lite** is a minimal Python-based clipboard sync tool that enables **bidirectional text sharing** between a Windows PC and an Android device over a local network.
+**ClipSync ** is a minimal Python-based clipboard sync tool that enables **bidirectional text sharing** between a Windows PC and an Android device over a local network.
 It uses AES encryption for privacy and a simple client-server model using Flask and requests.

 ### 🚀 Features
 - Bidirectional clipboard sync (Win ↔ Android)